What is Days Payable Outstanding?

 Let us consider the implications of a high and low DPO:

 A high DPO is generally advantageous for a company.
-If it takes longer for a company to pay their creditors, the cash on hand could potentially be used for short-term investing activities.
+If a company takes longer to pay its creditors, the excess cash on hand could potentially be used for short-term investing activities.
 However, taking too long to pay creditors may result in unhappy creditors and their refusal to extend further credit or offer favorable credit terms.
 In addition, if the DPO is too high, it may indicate that the company is struggling to find cash to pay its creditors.

 Therefore, a higher DPO than the industry average would suggest: